 In percentages.
+These are metrics, not scores.
 For summarization, 0% and 100% are not considered worst and best.

-ROUGE, or Recall-Oriented Understudy for Gisting Evaluation, is a set of metrics for evaluating automatic summarization.
+ROUGE, or Recall-Oriented Understudy for Gisting Evaluation, is a set of metrics for measuring technical aspects of automatic summaries.

-In the table above, the first figure is the standardized ROUGE-1 score (F1 subscore), which represents the performance of capturing as many information as possible in unigrams, and keeping them accurate in generating the summaries (unigrams better reflect the fluency of the summarized text).
+In the table above, the first figure is the standardized ROUGE-1 value (F1 ratio).
+It represents the performance of capturing information in unigrams.
+Unigrams reflect the fluency of the summarized result.

-The second figure is the standardized ROUGE-2 score (F1 subscore), which represents the conservation of bigrams (typically an entity and a specifier).
-This metric reflects the fidelity to the original wording for name chunks whose rephrasing would be detrimental to understanding the summarized result.
+The second figure is the standardized ROUGE-2 value (F1 ratio).
+It represents the conservation of bigrams (typically an entity and a specifier).
+This metric reflects the fidelity to the original wording for name chunks whose rephrasing would hinder the understanding of the summarized result.

 The third figure is the standardized ROUGE-L, which represents the similarity between source and summary.

-Please note that ROUGE scores depend largely on the nature and average length of the source documents.
-In the table above, scores also take into account LEXISTEMS' meaning-based approach, whereas ROUGE is known as a more syntactical than semantical instrument.
+Please note that ROUGE values depend largely on the nature and average length of the source documents.
+That is why there's no concept of best (100%) or worst (0%) in ROUGE.
+In the table above, values also take into account LEXISTEMS' meaning-based approach, whereas ROUGE is known as a more syntactical than semantical instrument.
 We encourage you to compare them to the literature, keeping in mind the difference between extractive and generative (aka abstractive) summarization.

 Availability - Pricing - Support